Beretta350/gochat/README.md

 1. User A connects via WebSocket with `?token=alice`
 2. Server subscribes to Redis channel `user:alice`
 3. User A sends message to User B
+4. Message is added to Redis Stream (for persistence worker)
-4. Server publishes to Redis channel `user:bob`
+5. If User B is **online**: publish to Redis channel `user:bob`
-5. User B's server receives and forwards via WebSocket
+6. If User B is **offline**: add to pending queue `pending:bob`
+7. When User B connects, pending messages are delivered first

 ## 📝 TODO